zakaria-lahyani/permiso/docs/developer-portal/api-explorer.md

 # API Explorer

-The Keystone API Explorer provides an interactive interface for testing and exploring all available API endpoints.
+The permiso API Explorer provides an interactive interface for testing and exploring all available API endpoints.
 This tool helps developers understand the API structure, test requests, and see real-time responses.

 ## Overview